Lordhacker756/analytx/README.md

 - **Report Generation**: Analytx generates detailed reports with charts, offering a visual representation of intern performance.
 - **Individual Score Details**: The system provides a table with individual scores and all feedback, allowing for in-depth analysis of each intern.
 - **Links Management**: Integration with various links for additional reference or documentation.
+- **JWT Authentication with Refresh Token Rotation**: Implemented secure authentication using JWT tokens, with the added security measure of refresh token rotation for enhanced security.

 ## Upcoming features
 - **PDF Download**: Download the reports as PDF